Qri: Public image and impact

 Known as "Korea's Fashionista", Qri has been praised for her unique fashion sense since debut.
 She was nominated for the Best Ulzzang at the 2004 Korea National Ulzzang Contest.
 She has been a regular VIP guest at the Seoul Fashion Week since 2012, modeling for brands like GREEDILOUS,YCH and Holy Number7.
 In 2022, she was one of the runway models at Gangnam Fashion Festival.
 She has landed multiple covers and editorials of various fashion magazines in Korea and abroad, including for Ceci Campus, BNT International and Instyle Korea.
 The model has also successfully released several self-designed items and brands, solidifying her status in the Fashion industry.
 On December 3, 2013, she was invited to the 2013 Fashion Pictorial Exhibition at Seoul Institute of the Arts.
 She also gave a congratulatory speech at the event.

 Qri has also established herself as a successful actress.
 In 2009, she starred in Queen Seondeok, which became a national sensation and the most awarded television show of 2009 in South Korea.
 She landed her first main role on Southern Trader Kim Chul Soo's Updates which received a nomination at 2010 KBS Drama Awards.
 In 2015, she played a main role on the web series Sweet Temptation.
 The drama became one of Naver's most watched original shows.

 In 2015, she was nominated for the Weibo Star Award at the 2015 Gaon Chart Awards, as one of the longest charting idols on the chart.
 In 2017, she was placed at 37 on Forbes China's Global Idol Chinese Popularity Ranking.
 The same year, she was awarded the "Korean Wave Star Award" at the LBMA Star Awards held in Hong Kong.

 Philanthropy

+Qri is an advocate for pet protection.
+In 2016, Qri spoke up against animal abuse.
+After SBS's Animal Farm revealed the dire reality of dogs in breeding farms, she called for revision of the Animal Protection Act.

 In September 2014, Qri along with T-ara members donated 1,500Kg of rice for th "Dongducheon Angel" Movement.
 She personally delivered the donations to the organization's Headquarters and held an additional fan-sign event to celebrate the Chuseok holiday with Boram and Hyomin.
-In 2016, Qri spoke up against animal abuse.
-After SBS's Animal Farm revealed the dire reality of dogs in breeding farms, Qri call for revision of the Animal Protection Act.

-In April 2017, Qri, along with Hyomin, participated in the "Donation Applause 337 Relay" campaign.
-Proceeds were donated to the community chest of South Korea, Green Umbrella Children's Foundation and the Children's Rehabilitation Establishment Fund.
+In April 2017, Qri, along with Hyomin, co-organized the "Applause 337 Relay" campaign.
+Proceeds were donated to The Community chest of South Korea, Green Umbrella Children's Foundation and the Children's Rehabilitation Establishment Fund.

+Personal life

+In November 2012, Qri's maternal grandfather passed away.
+A representative from her former label CCM announced that she's deeply saddened and shocked by the news.
+However, she'll be attending her scheduled activities as planned.
+A private funeral too place at the Bucheon Funeral Home in Gyeonggi Province on November 7, which was attended by T-ara members.